 We’ve got plenty of guides for specific countries and regions on this site, but if we don’t cover the place you’re going yet, it’s worth doing some research (both online and on the ground) to find out the best approach.

 As with international SIMs, be sure to buy the right size of card for your phone.
-Nano SIMs (for the latest iPhones) in particular can be hard to find.
+Nano SIMs can be harder to find, although it’s getting easier all the time.

 Your number will change every time you go to a new country, so have a method for notifying people of your new number (or as above, use a service like Skype numbers to redirect a local number from home) if they need to call you.